Modern Slavery Act

 CPI evaluates the nature and extent of exposure to and risk of modern slavery or human trafficking occurring in its business and supply chains.
 As part of our initiative to identify and mitigate risk of modern slavery or human trafficking occurring across our business or in our supply chains we have:

-• Ensured the requirements of the Modern Slavery Act 2015 are highlighted to all employees during induction and by way of a maintained Anti-slavery Policy, available via CPI’s intranet, which is implemented by the Group’s appointed Modern Slavery Officer;
+- Ensured the requirements of the Modern Slavery Act 2015 are highlighted to all employees during induction and by way of a maintained Anti-slavery Policy, available via CPI’s quality management system, which is implemented by the Group’s appointed Modern Slavery Officer;

-• Established a maintained Whistleblowing Policy available via CPI’s intranet, which allows employees to raise concerns confidentially internally and provides recourse to an external party outside of CPI; and
+- Established a maintained Whistleblowing Policy available via CPI’s quality management system, which allows employees to raise concerns confidentially internally to CPI’s designated Whistleblowing Officer and provides recourse to an external party outside of CPI; and

 In addition to the above procedures, which serve to mitigate the risk of slavery and human trafficking, we will:

-• Monitor potential risk areas in our supply chains;
+- Monitor potential risk areas in our supply chains; and

 Training and awareness

-To ensure a high level of understanding of the risks of modern slavery and human trafficking throughout our business and supply chains, we have highlighted the risks to our new employees upon joining the business, we have highlighted the risks to all employees through publications on our intranet and have produced an Anti-slavery Policy and wider suite of supporting policies.
-Our procurement team, who interact directly with our supply chains, have also been trained by an external provider in respect of the Modern Slavery Act 2015.
-The Group’s legal function continues to commit to undertaking all relevant training and awareness sessions.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking throughout our business and supply chains, we highlight the risks to our new employees upon joining the business, and also require all employees to undertake mandatory regular training on modern slavery and human trafficking by an accredited external provider.
+Employees are also required to undertake regular mandatory training on Whistleblowing.

 Further Steps

-We will continue to review the risks of modern slavery and human trafficking at our Risk Assessment Review meetings and will report progress to the Group’s Executive Leadership Team and the Board.
+We will continue to review the risks of modern slavery and human trafficking at our Risk Register Review meetings and will report progress to the Group’s Executive Leadership Team and the Board.

 We will act promptly where an issue with compliance with this statement has been flagged or identified.